-- 119. Subject to the provisions of this Act, a reference in any other law to- - (a) an advocate, a counsel or an attorney, may be construed as a reference to a legal practitioner in this Act; - (b) a conveyancer admitted in terms of any law repealed by this Act, must be construed as a reference to a conveyancer registered in terms of section 14; - (c) a notary admitted in terms of any law repealed by this Act, must be construed as a reference to a notary registered in terms of section 14; - (d) senior counsel, must be construed as a reference to the status of senior counsel as it existed prior to the commencement of this Act; and - (e) the General Council of the Bar of South Africa, the Association of Law Societies of the Republic of South Africa, the Law Society of South Africa, a law society or similar reference made in any law repealed by this Act, must be construed as a reference to the Council.
+- 122. Subject to the provisions of this Act, a reference in any other law to- - (a) an advocate, a counsel or an attorney, may be construed as a reference to a legal practitioner in this Act; - (b) a conveyancer admitted in terms of any law repealed by this Act, must be construed as a reference to a conveyancer registered in terms of section 14; - (c) a notary admitted in terms of any law repealed by this Act, must be construed as a reference to a notary registered in terms of section 14; and - (d) the General Council of the Bar of South Africa, the Association of Law Societies of the Republic of South Africa, a law society or similar reference made in any law repealed by this Act, must be construed as a reference to the Council.